pirosgyb2/CocktailDatabase/README.md

 # CocktailDatabase
-I made this university project to exercise developing in MVP architecture.
+University project to exercise developing in MVP architecture.

 The show data from the api: [TheCocktailDB](https://www.thecocktaildb.com/)